Privacy Policy

 For Treatment.
 We may use medical information about you to provide you with medical treatment or services.
 We may disclose medical information about you to doctors, nurses, technicians, training doctors, or other health care professionals who are involved in taking care of you.
 Different health care professionals may also share medical information about you in order to coordinate the different things you need, such as prescriptions, lab work and x-rays.
 We may also disclose medical information about you to healthcare professionals outside Northern Nevada HOPES who may be involved in your medical care or who provide services that are part of your care.

 For Payment.
 We may use and disclose medical information about you so that the treatment and services you receive may be billed to and payment may be collected from you, an insurance company, or a third party.
 For example, your insurance may need to know about care you received so they will pay us or reimburse you for the care.
-We may also use and disclose medical information about you to obtain prior approval or to determine whether your insurance will cover the treatment, or to undertake other tasks related to seeking payment for services provided.
+We may also use and disclose medical information about you to obtain prior approval or to determine whether your insurance will cover the treatment or to undertake other tasks related to seeking payment for services provided.
 We may also disclose medical information to another health care provider who is or has been involved in your treatment, so that the provider may seek payment for services rendered.
 You have the right to restrict disclosure of information to a health plan if you or anyone other the health plan has paid for your treatment in full out of pocket.

 For Health Care Operations Purposes.
 We may use and disclose medical information about you for health care operations purposes.
 This is necessary to make sure that all of our patients receive quality care.
 For example, we may use medical information to review our treatment and services and to evaluate the performance of our staff in caring for you, or to otherwise manage and operate efficiently.
-We may also disclose information to doctors, nurses, technicians, training doctors, medical students, and other personnel for review and learning purposes.
+We may also disclose information to doctors, nurses, care coordinators, training doctors, medical students, and other personnel for review, care coordination and learning purposes.
+We may use and disclose medical information when we contact you for care coordination (referrals, scheduling, etc.) or to return your call by identifying ourselves by name, title and/or clinic name when leaving a voice or electronic message.
 We may remove information that identifies you from this set of medical information so others may use it to study health care and health care delivery without learning who the specific patients are.

 Appointment Reminders.
 We may use and disclose medical information to contact you as a reminder that you have an appointment for treatment or medical care.